FrankLawrence/Obsidian-Vault/Computer Programming/Software Design/Design Patterns.md

 > 	- Functionality-centric programming instead of data-centric
 > 	- You "inject" new functionalities without changing the interface of your classes

-> [!summary] Design patterns in UML
+> [!summary]- Design patterns in UML
 > - Flyweight
-    - You can share common data across multiple objects
+>     - You can share common data across multiple objects

-    - Memory efficiency
+>     - Memory efficiency

-- Adapter pattern
+> - Adapter pattern

-    - You can mask the complexity of libraries, external APIs, etc.
+>     - You can mask the complexity of libraries, external APIs, etc.

-    - Useful also when you need to work with old libraries
+>     - Useful also when you need to work with old libraries

-- Decorator pattern
+> - Decorator pattern

-    - You can add/remove functionalities to objects at run-time
+>     - You can add/remove functionalities to objects at run-time

-    - Added functionalities are transparent to client code
+>     - Added functionalities are transparent to client code

-- Command pattern
+> - Command pattern

-    - You can do/redo/undo commands
+>     - You can do/redo/undo commands

-    - You can keep an history of executed commands
+>     - You can keep an history of executed commands

-    - You can delay/queue/batch commands
+>     - You can delay/queue/batch commands

-- Template method pattern
+> - Template method pattern

-    - You break a fixed algorithm into fixed steps
+>     - You break a fixed algorithm into fixed steps

-    - Hooks for special cases
+>     - Hooks for special cases

-    - Avoid code duplication for the common part
+>     - Avoid code duplication for the common part

-• Chain of responsibility pattern
+> - Chain of responsibility pattern

-- you ask the service to the head of the chain
+> 	- you ask the service to the head of the chain

-- the chain will find the object for performing the service by itself
+> 	- the chain will find the object for performing the service by itself

 # The Law of Dementer
 > [!abstract] Avoid as much as possible long chains of message calls